Rail Trail Self Guided Cycle Tours.

 Maps and Information: Rail Trail map and locality maps, comprehensive information including emergency contacts, where to eat and sights along the trail.

-Luggage Transport: $15 per person.
-(One bag up to 12 kg, plus 1 closed crate or esky between 2 people) Weekend surcharge may apply.
+Luggage Transport: From $16.50per person.
+(One bag up to 12 kg, plus 1 closed crate or esky between 2 people)

 Accommodation: Options include luxury B and B, self contained houses or cottages, basic pubs and backpacker style accommodation.
 Price varies with group size and accommodation type.